Find Grad Schools

 Geographic Diversity

-Americans aren’t the only ones with an interest in Data Processing.
+Students from other countries are interested in Data Processing, too.
 About 55.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • India